 Evan is a member of the Defense Research Institute and the Philadelphia Association of Defense Counsel.
 He is licensed to practice in Pennsylvania and New Jersey, as well as before the U.S. Court of Appeals for the Third Circuit, U.S. Court of Appeals for the Ninth Circuit, and the U.S. District Courts for the Middle and Eastern Districts of Pennsylvania and the District of New Jersey.

 Active in the handling of pro bono legal matters in his community, Evan spent eight years as a board member of the Legal Clinic for the Disabled (LCD) and is a former member of the LCD's fund raising subcommittee.
-Evan has been widely recognized for his pro bono achievements, receiving the 2008 White Hat Award from the LCD, being named to the First Judicial District Honor Roll in 2007, 2008, 2011, 2014, and 2015 and being recognized by Philadelphia Volunteers for the Indigent Program (VIP) as volunteer of the month in June 2014.
+Evan has been widely recognized for his pro bono achievements, receiving the 2008 White Hat Award from the LCD, being named to the First Judicial District Honor Roll in 2007, 2008, 2011, 2014, and 2015 and being recognized by Philadelphia Volunteers for the Indigent Program (VIP) as volunteer of the month in June 2014 and June 2023.
 Evan regularly provides pro bono legal services, including preparing living wills and health care directives for clients of the Associated Services for the Blind and facilitating access to health and medical care for clients of VIP.
 Evan is also a member of Cozen O’Connor’s pro bono committee.